flokk.

 Confitería La Campana

 Seville's oldest and most beloved pastry shop on Calle Sierpes has been serving yemas, polvorones, and tortas de aceite since 1885.
-Stop here for an afternoon sugar break before heading back to the ho
+Stop here for an afternoon sugar break before heading back to the hotel.

 food_and_drink